NetWare: History

 NetWare evolved from a very simple concept: file sharing instead of disk sharing.
 By controlling access at the level of individual files, instead of entire disks, files could be locked and better access control implemented.
 In 1983 when the first versions of NetWare originated, all other competing products were based on the concept of providing shared direct disk access.
 Novell's alternative approach was validated by IBM in 1984, which helped promote the NetWare product.

 Novell NetWare shares disk space in the form of NetWare volumes, comparable to logical volumes.
 Client workstations running DOS run a special terminate and stay resident (TSR) program that allows them to map a local drive letter to a NetWare volume.
 Clients log into a server in order to be allowed to map volumes, and access can be restricted according to the login name.
-Similarly, they can connect to shared printers on the dedicated server, and print as if the printer is connected locally.
+Similarly, they can connect to shared printers on the dedicated print server, and print as if the printer is connected locally.